suncoast-devs/handbook/lessons/algorithms-day-four/lecture.md

     What data or resources exist within the statement?
     What data or results exist within the statement?
     Is it possible to simplify the problem by dividing it into simpler cases?
-    Do you know any hand-written way to solve the problem?
+    Do you know any hand-written ways to solve the problem?

 ---